williamking1221/201-Projects/README.md

 Most of the other TODOs in the outer, simulation loop require implementing a loop body, just as the drawing TODO used a loop over all the bodies. **You'll need to fill in the loop body**.
 There are three loops:
 1. Fill two arrays with x- and y- forces; the first loop.
-2. Call `update` on each body, using `dt` and arrays as parameters.
+2. Call `update` on each body, using `dt` and the corresponding elements of these arrays as parameters.
 3. Call `draw` on each body.

 - Create an `xForces` array and `yForces` array.
 Each should have the same size as the number of bodies in the simulation.
 You'll make new arrays on each iteration of the outer/simulation loop.